Terms and conditions of BMD's AI services

 - Fox Text function in use (e.g. summary) including a style guide, if available, and the AI model to be used (used for ensuring functionality)

-In addition, the following usage data are stored by Microsoft Azure in the EU:
+In addition, the following data and their metadata (like timestamps and used tokens) are stored by Microsoft Azure in the EU for billing purposes:

 - Customer number (used for billing)